rakeshch/CarND-PID-Control-Project/README.md

 # CarND-Controls-PID
-Self-Driving Car Engineer Nanodegree Program

 In this project, my goal is to implement a PID controller with hyperparameters optimized for a test track.

 # PID Controller

-## Proportional (P) term
+## Proportional (P) component

-The "Proportional" Controller makes the car steer in proportion to the cross track error (CTE).
+The "Proportional" component makes the car steer in proportion to the cross track error (CTE).
 CTE is essentially how far from the middle line of the road the car is.
 The proportional factor Kp is mulitplied by the CTE to calculate the steering angle.
 This results in the car overshooting, then changing course and oscillating.
 Increasing Kp makes the the vehicle to oscillate faster.

-P Controller Observation:
+P component observation:

 Kp= 0.1